Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 And within-cluster dispersion : $$W = \sum_{k=1}^{K} \sum_{x_i \in C_k} \|x_i - \mu_k \|^2$$

 Higher CH is better.
-This is essentially a clustering analog of the F-statistic — it asks: is the variance explained by cluster structure significantly larger than the residual within-cluster variance?
-Tends to favor compact, well-separated clusters.
+This is essentially a clustering analog of the F-statistic; it asks whether the variance explained by cluster structure significantly larger than the residual within-cluster variance.
+Score tends to favor compact, well-separated clusters.

 ![Calinski-Harabasz Curve](chc.png)